-This policy relates to the CCTV cameras in locations identified as being publicly accessible.having the highest risk of crime within the CBD.
+This policy relates to the CCTV cameras in locations identified as being publicly accessible.

 Although every effort will be made to ensure maximum effectiveness of the system it is not possible to guarantee that the system will detect every incident taking place within the area of coverage.